rdmaw/dot/README.md

-<h1 align="center">Dotfiles config</h1>
+<h1 align="center">Dotfiles</h1>
-<h3 align="center">My entire config and a step by step setup for when I change my workspace or reinstall.
-Made with WSL2 Ubuntu and Mac in mind.</h2>
+<h2 align="center">My entire config and a step by step setup for when I change my workspace or reinstall.
+Made with WSL and macOS in mind.</h2>

 ### Step 1
 #### Configure BASH and terminal environment